Randulfe/surfe-notes/README.md

 ### React SPA with React Router

 - The requirements clearly prefer simple solutions without over complicating the wheel with external libraries and tools
 - The data is to be persisted across browser sessions instead of user sessions, thus, only the browser/FE context is important.
 - A NextJS or Tanstack application with SSR seems a bit of an overkill, specially giving that this seems to be a FE exclusive application without DB persistency.
 Moreover, the routing should be simple with just two page types available.

+### Pipeline

+- Husky pre-commit hooks: runs quick test to prevent overloading the server CI/CD pipeline with code we didn't meant to push.
+This is, anything with Typescript, Eslint, Prettier or Unit test issues.
+Tests that can take longer or need feedback from other members of the team will be left to the CI/CD pipeline server.
+- Github actions: Great for running E2E tests that might take longer or might need feedback/discussion from other engineers, PMs or QAs.

 ### External libraries

-- Tanstack Query:
-- React Router:
-- Tailwind:
-- Storybook:
-- Zustand:
+- Tanstack Query: Great solution for controlling API/BE/third parties state and context.
+It solves many complex problems for you (caching, pagination, etc.) without taking away the flexibility and low level control you might need.
+- React Router: Simple solution great for an SPA that manages all the browser history complexities and lets you focus on what matters: architecting the application and how the user interacts with it.
+- Tailwind: Low level scalable solution for styling keeping context in the component and isolating abstraction to the application entities (user input, dashboards, etc.) rather than the technologies (HTML, CSS, JS, etc.).
+I believe this is the USP of React and Tailwind just enables that in the styling dimension.
+- Storybook: Will speed up UI/UX component building isolating their functionality and allowing easy and fast testing.
+It will also enable true E2E component testing that isn't a waste of time in the FE.
+- Zustand: Great solution for controlling application/FE state and context.
+Simple yet effective and reliable that solves some of React Context pain points without adding complexity nor boilerplate code.

 # Potential improvements